Michael Roe (historian): Education

 Roe was educated at Caulfield Grammar School from 1939 to 1948; and he was both the school captain and dux of the school in 1948.

 He attended the University of Melbourne, and began studying a combined BA/LL.B. degree.
 He discontinued his legal studies after his first year, and graduated BA (with Honours) in History on 1 September 1952.
 He then studied history at Peterhouse, University of Cambridge; and, while studying in Cambridge, Roe was taught by Derek John Mulvaney, an Australian archaeologist known as the "father of Australian archaeology".
 Roe next undertook doctoral studies in history at the Australian National University on a scholarship.
 His (1960) Ph.D. dissertation was entitled Society and Thought in Eastern Australia, 1835-1851.

 Career

 Roe became a professor of history at the University of Tasmania, retiring in 1996.
 He published several history books during his career, including A Short History of Tasmania and Australia, Britain and Migration 1915-1940.

-Roe's fields of research primarily focuses on Australian history, British history, North American history, historical archaeology, heritage and cultural conservation, and industrial archaeology.
-Furthermore, his research objectives include understanding Australia's past and history alongside expanding knowledge in psychology, history, heritage, human history, and archaeology.
+Roe's fields of research primarily focus on Australian history, British history, North American history, historical archaeology, heritage and cultural conservation, and industrial archaeology.
+His research objectives included understanding Australia's past, alongside expanding knowledge in psychology, history, heritage, human history, and archaeology.

 Roe was elected a Fellow of the Australian Academy of the Humanities in 1977.